syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

   dependencies:
     -  # knative Promise
     -  # postgresPromise
-  # remainder of the paved path Promise
+  ... # remainder of the paved path Promise
 ```

 The Paved Path Promise `scheduling` is set to target clusters with `matchLabel`
 equal to `environment: platform`.
 In other words, that is telling Kratix to
-install the sub-Promises into Clusters with a `environment: platform` label.
+install the sub-Promises into Clusters with an `environment: platform` label.

 You may have noticed that, when registering the Platform Cluster, the Cluster definition
 included exactly that label.
 You can verify the applied labels with: